HOAC runs several clubs to help our members develop a range of skills.

-During Club sessions there will be an RYA Instructor on hand to provide informal advice, support, coaching, and safety cover.
-The Windsurf club members get use of the specialist equipment including the monofilm sails, performance windsurf boards and harnesses (ability dependant).
+During club sessions there will be an RYA Instructor on hand to provide informal advice, support, coaching, and safety cover.
+Windsurfing club members get use of the specialist equipment including the monofilm sails, performance windsurf boards and harnesses (ability dependent).

 - NSSA Silver or above

 If you are new to the sport, don't worry.
 Do the Learn to Windsurf course before you join or take advantage of the special offer of £220 for Adults or £175 for Juniors.